 If you need a structured schedule to stay on track or if you aren't sure what you should do when, look online or in an app store.
 Free tools are available for all fitness levels and goals.

 If you tend to get bored with a workout, search out free podcasts, TV shows and online videos or check the library for videos and books.
 You can switch to another program easily as soon as you get tired of your current one, or vary your routines daily to avoid burnout.

 6. Use student facilities and programs.

 If you're a college student or a high school student taking college classes from a nearby campus, check out the athletic and recreation facilities.
-You may have free or nearly free access to classes, personal training, gyms, fields and courts.
+You may have free or nearly free access to equipment and spaces.
 If you're in high school, check with the coaches and administrators on open gym times, weight room availability and track policies.

 8. Become a friend of dogs.